RubyMetric/rbenv-for-windows/README.md

 rbenv install 3.0.0-1

 # Install devkit

-# We need upstream support to implement this!
+# No need to run it by yourself now,
+# It will run automatically when first setup rbenv
 rbenv install msys
 # or
 rbenv install msys2